Arnold2006/PVE-Backup/README.md

 ## Known quirks of proxmox-backup-client

-Documented here because they cost time to figure out and aren't obvious from the documentation:
+Documented here because they cost time to figure out and are not obvious from the documentation:

 - **Token authentication** — even when using an API token, the client reads the secret from the `PBS_PASSWORD` environment variable, not `PBS_TOKEN_SECRET`.
 Set `export PBS_PASSWORD="your-token-secret"`.

 - **TLS fingerprint** — if the PBS server uses a self-signed certificate and `PBS_FINGERPRINT` is not set, the client will prompt interactively and hang in a script.
 Always set `export PBS_FINGERPRINT`.

 - **Snapshot timestamps** — `proxmox-backup-client list --output-format json` returns `last-backup` as a unix timestamp.
 The restore command expects the snapshot in `YYYY-MM-DDTHH:MM:SSZ` format.
 Convert with `datetime.utcfromtimestamp(ts).strftime(...)` in Python.

+- **Prune group argument** — `proxmox-backup-client prune` requires the backup group as a single positional argument in `type/id` format (e.g. `host/pve-host-config`).
+Unlike the `backup` command which takes `--backup-type` and `--backup-id` as separate flags, `prune` will error with `missing argument` if you use that approach.

 - **Line endings** — if the script was downloaded or edited on Windows, CRLF line endings will break the shebang line with `cannot execute: required file not found`.
 Fix with `sed -i 's/\r//' pve-backup.sh`.